felix-hilden/sphinx-codeautolink/docs/src/reference.rst

   the names that an ``import *`` would introduce
 - ``match_block``: issued when a block cannot be matched
 - ``match_name``: issued when a code snippet cannot be matched

+The following warnings are only issued depending on configuration:

+- ``missing_inventory``: issued when an object cannot be found in the inventory
+- ``failed_resolve``: issued when an object's canonical location in a module cannot be determined